 *** Seat Update 10/24/2014*** We received the new insert!
 It’s difficult to see the difference between the 2 inserts with an infant in the seat.
 This photo shows how they differ though.
 The slits really do help with that wrap around of the hip straps!
 All new seats will be starting to be sent out with the new inserts.

-This Huggable Images doll is 7 lbs and 17″, a nice newborn size.
-Like Jo, we have her modeling 2 different positions.
+This Huggable Images doll is 7 pounds and 17 inches long — an average size for a newborn.
+Like our preemie doll, we have her modeling 2 different positions.
 The first picture she is modeling the seat with both the newborn insert with the low birth weight pillow and the smallest crotch buckle position.
 In the second picture she is modeling just the newborn insert minus the pillow and on the middle crotch position.
 I also found she had better fit with the pillow and shorter crotch buckle position.
 Her shoulders were also at the lowest harness slot.

-Meet Anders, all 11 lbs 10 oz, and 23″ of him at 7 weeks old.
+Meet our 7 week old model!
+He weighs 11 pounds 10 oz, and is 23 inches long.
 We’ve been using this seat with him for the last month (7 weeks to 3 months).
 I’ve found both positives and negatives with it.

 - Very smooth harness adjuster